xelad0m/vscode-jupyter-toc/README.md

 4. **NOTE**: When generating table of contents with numbering and/or anchors the headers in the document cells are being edited.
 Before generate/update or remove the table of contents from notebook the extension clears all headers from numbering and anchors.
 So if some original titles had numbering and/or whole title anchors, then such numbering and/or anchors will be lost.
 But if you have links on some words of headers they will be saved.
 **For example:**
 - `# [My header links to some where](#http://some/where)`
-  - this link be replaced with link to the Table of contents. **If you need to save such links, disable the option** `jupyter.toc.anchors`
+  - this link will be replaced with link to the Table of contents. **If you need to save such links, disable the option** `jupyter.toc.anchors`
 - `# My header links to [some where](#http://some/where) and [many other](#id) links`
   - these links will continue to work correctly